Skip to main content

 Albanian Riviera (Vlorë, Sarandë, Himarë)

-Coastal cuisine dominated by fresh Adriatic seafood: grilled fish, calamari, octopus, cuttlefish, red mullet, sea bass, gilt-head bream.
-Flavored with white vinegar and virgin olive oil from southern Albania.
-Citrus fruits abundant.
-Tourism boom drives beachfront restaurant expansion.
-Mediterranean diet at its finest - fresh, simple, healthy.
+Cooking along the coast revolves around fresh Adriatic seafood: grilled fish, calamari, octopus, cuttlefish, red mullet, sea bass, and gilt-head bream.
+It's finished with white vinegar and virgin olive oil from southern Albania, and citrus grows well in the area.
+The tourism boom keeps pushing new beachfront restaurants.
+This is the Mediterranean diet at its most straightforward, fresh and simple.

 Cultural Significance: